SPARC-FAIR-Codeathon/2025-team-D/README.md

 2. Integrating plugins into the SPARC portal

-3. Creating plugins that can acess SPARC datasets
+3. Creating plugins that can access SPARC datasets

-4. Reusing (and extending) an existing SPARC portal component as a plugin
+4. Reusing and extending an existing SPARC portal component as a plugin

 5. Creating plugins that link to external services

 6. Automatically creating new plugins with generative AI

+#### Deploying your plugin

+Once the plugin has been created and tested, the code repository link can be submitted to via plugins page on the SPARC portal.
+This will allow the SPARC team to assess the submission, including performing security checks.
+Once approved, the plugin will automatically be built and integrated into the SPARC portal's plugin page for others to use. **Note For the Codeathon demonstration, the assessment of the subbmission is skipped and the plugin is automatically deployed into the portal in the sparc-plugins development enviroment**

 ### Example SPARC portal plugins